facebook/react/docs/_posts/2015-02-17-introducing-relay-and-graphql.md

 Relay is a new framework from Facebook that provides data-fetching functionality for React applications.
 It was announced at React.js Conf (January 2015).

 Each component specifies its own data dependencies declaratively using a query language called GraphQL.
-The data are made available to the component via properties on `this.props`.
+The data is made available to the component via properties on `this.props`.

 Developers compose these React components naturally, and Relay takes care of composing the data queries into efficient batches, providing each component with exactly the data that it requested (and no more), updating those components when the data changes, and maintaining a client-side store (cache) of all data.